Carolina Goldrusher

 Carolina Goldrusher is a steel roller coaster made by Arrow Dynamics of Mountain View, California.
 The coaster is located in the Carolina Boardwalk area of Carowinds in Charlotte, North Carolina.
-It was the park's first roller coaster and one of only three original rides that still operate in the park today.
+It was the park's first roller coaster and one of only four original rides that still operate in the park today.

+In 2023, a gold train debuted on the roller coaster to commemorate its 50-year anniversary.